Olkhon Island

 Ice Crossing to Olkhon & Sunset at Shaman Rock*

-Embark on a thrilling 250km drive north from your hotel along the Primorsky Mountains, tracing Lake Baikal’s western shore to the Olkhon Island ferry.
-Meet your expert guide-driver, who leads you to hidden spots rarely seen by tourists, offering unique photography opportunities of untouched icy landscapes.
-Pause for a hearty lunch at a rustic road café and marvel at the Maloe More Strait viewpoint for your first glimpse of Baikal’s frozen expanse.
-Cross to Olkhon Island, Lake Baikal’s largest (71km long, 18km wide), via a mesmerizing ice crossing—by hovercraft before Feb 15 or after Mar 20, or directly on the lake’s glassy surface when ice is thickest.
-From late January to March, capture stunning shots of crystal-clear black ice, where transparent fields reveal the lake’s depths, and intricate ice hummocks sculpted by wind and waves.
-Arrive in Khuzir, the island’s charming main village, and take a guided walk to Cape Burkhan to photograph a fiery sunset illuminating the icy Crag of Shaman (Rock Temple).
-Overnight in Khuzir village.
+Meet guide and driver at the hotel (airport or train station) and drive north 250km along the Primorsky Mountains, tracing Lake Baikal’s western shore to the Olkhon Island ferry.
+Stops are done for Lunch en route at the road café and View point of Maloe more strait.
+Cross to Olkhon Island, Lake Baikal’s largest (71km long, 18km wide), via a mesmerizing ice crossing - by hovercraft before Feb 10/15 or after Mar 20, or directly on the lake’s glassy surface when ice is thickest.
+Capture stunning shots of crystal-clear black ice, where transparent fields reveal the lake’s depths, and intricate ice hummocks sculpted by wind and waves.
+Arrive in Khuzir, the island’s main village, and take a guided walk to Cape Burkhan to photograph a sunset at the Burkhan cape (Shaman Rock).
+Check in to the guesthouse.
+Dinner and overnight in Khuzir guesthouse.

 Day 2